 What are some good neck pain physiotherapy exercises?

-Good neck pain exercises include arm openings, cat/camels and thread the needle.
-Also, any resisted exercise that works the muscles of the shoulder, upper back and neck are good for neck pain.
-These can’t include seated rows, lat pull downs and shoulder raises.
+Good neck pain exercises include arm openings, cat/camels, and threading the needle.
+Also, any resisted exercise that works the muscles of the shoulder, the upper back muscles, and the neck is good for neck pain.
+These can include seated rows, lat pull-downs, and shoulder raises.

 Is physiotherapy good for a stiff neck?

-Physiotherapy is a highly effective and evidence-based treatment for neck stiffness.
-Treatment involves manual therapy, including massage and joint mobilisation, as well as mobility exercises designed to reduce stiffness and increase neck range of motion.
+Physiotherapy is a highly effective and evidence-based treatment for pain and stiffness of the neck.
+Treatment involves manual therapy, including massage and joint mobilisation, as well as strengthening exercises, and mobility exercises designed to reduce stiffness and increase neck range of motion.

 Can neck pain cause symptoms in other parts of my body?

 Neck pain can cause pain to travel into your upper back and shoulder, as well as cause tension headaches.
 Symptoms caused by nerve root irritation in the neck can travel into the arm and fingers.